AniGP/MIT-Manipal-CSE-Labs-2022/README.md

 ##  _4th Semester :_

-_Algorithms Lab ( AL ) :_ Design and Analysis of some Algorithms in 'C' Language.
+_Design and Analysis of Algorithms Lab ( DAA ) :_ Design and Analysis of some Algorithms in 'C' Language.

 _Database Systems Lab ( DBSL ) :_ These SQL Programs were executed on Oracle Database ( Version used in Labs : Orcale 11G XE )